 - The Teleport administrator will have to define Teleport Roles.
 For example: "users", "developers" and "admins".

 - The last step will be to define mappings from the Active Directory groups (claims) to the Teleport Roles so every Teleport user will be assigned a role based on the group membership.

 See RBAC for SSH chapter to learn more about configuring RBAC with Teleport.

-The commercial edition of Teleport allows users to retreive their SSH credentials via a single sign-on (SSO) system used by the rest of the organization.
+The commercial edition of Teleport allows users to retrieve their SSH credentials via a single sign-on (SSO) system used by the rest of the organization.

 Examples of supported SSO systems include commercial solutions like Okta, Auth0, SailPoint, OneLogin or Active Directory, as well as open source products like Keycloak.
 Other identity management systems are supported as long as they provide an SSO mechanism based on either SAML or OAuth2/OpenID Connect.

 How does SSO work with SSH?

-From the user's perspective they need to execute the following command to retreive their SSH certificate.
+From the user's perspective they need to execute the following command to retrieve their SSH certificate.

 $ tsh login